 Read time 6 minutes

-Using Chat, team members can chat and share info without disrupting the meeting flow.
-And when you share files through Chat, it ends on OneDrive for Business, with a folder called ‘Microsoft Teams Chat Files.’
+With Chat, team members can engage in conversations and exchange information seamlessly during meetings, all without causing interruptions to the meeting’s progression.
+Additionally, when files are shared via Chat, they are automatically stored on OneDrive for Business, with a folder called ‘Microsoft Teams Chat Files.’

 In the Files tab, you’ll see that all files are listed with their sender and recipient names, implying the file is now saved in the receiver’s OneDrive for Business account “Microsoft Teams Chat Files” folder.